 FAQ

-How do I test my tap water for lead and fluoride?
+How do I test my tap water for lead?

 Not sure about an ingredient?